 It was perfect timing.

-I threw out the idea of taking a submarine tour to my husband and six-year-old son and they both thought it would be fun.
+I threw out the idea of taking a submarine tour in Maui to my husband and six-year-old son and they both thought it would be fun.

-The Atlantis Submarine tour was something we’d never done and it sounded like the perfect activity for our last day in Maui.
-We decided to go ahead and book it.
+The Atlantis Submarine Maui tour was something we’d never done and it sounded like the perfect activity for our last day in Maui.
+We decided to go ahead and book the Lahaina submarine ride.

 Our seven days on Maui had been full of adventure.
 We’d driven the Road to Hana and stayed at the Wai’anapanapa State Park Cabins for the first half of our trip.
 The last half was spent exploring the other side of the island near Lahaina.

-We hadn’t done a single tour and thought the submarine tour would be a nice addition to our trip.
-We were not disappointed.
+We hadn’t done a single tour and thought the Maui submarine tour would be a nice addition to our trip.
+And we were not disappointed with this Maui submarine adventure.

 In fact, the Atlantis Submarine tour ended up being one of the highlights of our trip.